 Below is a very interesting video presented by Ivan Chermayeff, Tom Geismar & Sagi Haviv who give insights into the process and design thinking that went into some of the worlds famous and timeless logos they have created.

 Hope this article will be of value to you and hope it will help you to move forward in your career as a designer if you have anything to add then please feel free to drop a comment in the comments section below.
-If you would like to stay up to date with our articles in our blog section then don’t forget to subscribe and you will only get an email when a post goes live on the site.
+If you would like to stay up to date with our articles in our blog section then don’t forget to subscribe and you will only get an email once a week with new articles.